El Portal, California: History

 The first post office at El Portal opened in 1907.

 Work on a four-story Hotel Del Portal began in the fall of 1907 and was completed in 1908 by a subsidiary corporation of the Yosemite Valley Railroad.
 The hotel was a four-hour ride from Merced via a railway coach.
 On October 27, 1917, a fire destroyed the hotel including the Desmond Company's records, which was started by a defective attic flue.

 Community

 El Portal lies along State Route 140 by the Merced River located on the western boundary of Yosemite National Park.
 It is partly under the administrative jurisdiction of Yosemite National Park.
 Community buildings include a post office, community center, and a small school.
 Town businesses include two hotels, a small general store, and a gas station.

-El Portal plays host to a number of outdoor activities.

 El Portal was the terminus of the Yosemite Valley Railroad at the entrance to the National Park, and in 1978 Hetch Hetchy Railroad no. 6 was brought to El Portal and added to the National Register of Historic Places.
 El Portal is Spanish for "the gateway" derived from this fact.

-The National Park Service and several park partner organizations have offices in El Portal.